 Furnace vs Boiler: Making the Right Choice for Your Home Comfort

 The primary difference between a furnace and a boiler lies in how they distribute heat.
-A furnace heats air and blows it through ductwork to vents, while a boiler heats water to create steam or hot water, which circulates through pipes to radiators or radiant floor systems.
+A furnace heats air and blows it through ductwork to vents throughout the home.
+A boiler heats water to create steam or hot water, which circulates through pipes to radiators or radiant floor systems.
+Understanding this core distinction is the first step in choosing the right heating system for your home's layout, climate, and long-term comfort goals.

 What is a Furnace?

-- Best for: Homes with existing ductwork and homeowners seeking rapid temperature changes.
+- Best for: Homes with existing ductwork and homeowners who want rapid, controllable temperature changes.

 - Learn more: What is a furnace?